dret/webconcepts/concepts/link-relation/prev.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/link-relation/prev"
 title:         "Link Relation: prev"
+concept-name:  Link Relation
+concept-value: prev
 description: "Refers to the previous document in an ordered series of documents.
 Some user agents also support the synonym \"Previous\"."
 ---